Minimum non-chromatic-choosable graphs with given chromatic number: Pseudo- -colouring

 (2): Assume to the contrary that there is an $f$-class of size $2$ not in $X_f$.
-Then As $ G'$ with list assignment $L'$ satisfy the condition of Noel-Reed-Wu Theorem, and hence $ G'$ has an $L'$-colouring, a contradiction.
+Then at most $\ell-1$ $f$-classes are coloured by colours from $\YS$.
+Hence As $ G-X$ with list assignment $L^{\phi_f}$ satisfy the condition of Noel-Reed-Wu Theorem, and hence $ G-X$ has an $L^{\phi}$-colouring, a contradiction.